okirimii/aibot/README.md

 #### 4. Set Up System Instructions

-Configure default system instructions in resources/system_instructions.yml.
+Configure default system instructions in resources/instructions.yml.

 > [!IMPORTANT]
-> If you plan to run the bot in a public Discord server or for multiple users, it’s strongly recommended to review and configure the system prompts appropriately.
+> If you plan to run the bot in a public Discord server or for multiple users, it’s strongly recommended to review and configure the system instructions appropriately.

 #### 5. Run the Bot